SportsInfoSolutions/AnalyticsChallenge2021/README.md

 The contest dataset provided by Sports Info Solutions shall not be used for any purposes beyond this competition.
 Participants may not distribute, sell, transmit, brand, publish, copy, sublicense, reproduce, or transfer any of the contest data at any time during or after the competition without the prior written permission of SIS.

 ### Intellectual Property
 Participants shall retain all Intellectual Property rights to their Intellectual Property, including publishing the results of their research on any platform they wish.
+For avoidance of doubt, Participants may not share the underlying data under any circumstances.
 Sports Info Solutions retains the right to use Participant research and results on their website and in media in perpetuity at no cost, including work and models throughout future NFL Seasons and Offseasons.

 ### ENTRY IN THIS COMPETITION CONSTITUTES YOUR ACCEPTANCE OF THESE OFFICIAL COMPETITION RULES.